nvogel/doc/kubernetes/security.md

 ### requestheader-client-ca-file

 Root certificate bundle to use to verify client certificates on incoming requests before trusting usernames in headers specified by --requestheader-username-headers

+## oidc trust bundle (for fetching OIDC discovery doc)

+Oidc-ca-file The path to the certificate for the CA that signed your identity provider’s web certificate

 # Kubelet